 Walking through the trees in the half light is definitely eerie.
 It is different to our forests or woodlands.
 Added to the sense of unease was the knowledge that bears and other animals lived in the woods.
 It is also clear why many old style horror movies are set in ‘the cabin in the woods’.
 The woodland path climbs steadily for over 2 miles and 1.000 feet before breaking out on to the bare mountain side.

 After the darkness came the light.
 I was fortunate that the weather was superb all day, the views magnificent and the way forward clear.
 The blue diamonds did carry on up the boulder field but were more intermittent.
 They were not on the top section.
 The landscape was simply a mass of boulders, obviously blown out from the volcano when it erupted.
 I can only liken the underfoot to the summit area of Scafell Pike, just steeper.
-Initially a half path would its way up to a wide boulder ridge (the Ptarmigan Trail) which I must admit to finding exhausting.
+Initially a half path winds its way up to a wide boulder ridge (the Ptarmigan Trail) which I must admit to finding exhausting.
 Once on the ridge the final crater rim appeared in the distance.

-There were a few other people on the walk/hike but, considering the weather, very few.
+There were a some other people on the walk/hike but, considering the weather, very few.
 Certainly not the 100 that the permit allows.
-Many of those on the day clearly gave up as I believe only about 10 ever made the summit.
+Many of those on the day clearly gave up as I believe only about 20 ever made the summit.
 It is a very tough walk.
 The boulder field seems endless.
 In fact it is over 2,000 feet of climbing in 1 1/2 miles with not one footstep not requiring some concentration.
 However the effort was more than compensated by the views which were very special.
 As I climbed above the treeline the scale of the country below stood out.
 Endless forests to the south, barer land to the east and no civilisation in site.
 I spent much of the time imagining the thoughts of the pioneers who first came to these parts following the infamous Oregon Trail.
 Amazing people indeed.

-About 2/3s up the boulder field there is a small satelite station.
+About two thirds of the way up the boulder field there is a small satelite station.
 Here measurements are taken about the volatility of the volcano and any pressures or signs of a future earthquake or earth movements.
 It is one of many such monitoring devices down the west coast of America, the word from all the locals is that ‘a big one is coming’.
 Having gained some breath after an initial push up the boulders I started enjoying the climb more and more.
 I was delighted to also see a border collie with one of the small groups (who did make the summit).
 They get everywhere.

 Eventually the boulder field ends and the landscape changes.
 The final 1 mile to the summit must be like walking on the moon…except steeply uphill.
 A thin coating of ash sits on top of the bedrock with a few small pebbles still rolling downhill.
 My mind went back to Frodo and his final climb of Mount Doom, It could have been filmed here.
 A faint path headed up to the summit rim.
-To my left a large patch of snow filled a wide hollow, clearly some people better equipped than me had clearly glissaded down.
+To my left a large patch of snow filled a wide hollow, some people better equipped than me had clearly glissaded down.

 The final 500 foot climb has been described as 2 steps up and 1 slip down but I found it ok.
 There was some ice around when I was up and a slip could have been costly but even without the snow this final climb is very exposed.
 It is not a place for the vertigo sufferer.
-There were a few people completing this section, the couple coming down shouted exitedly at me how good it was at the top.
+There were a few people completing this section, the couple coming down shouted excitedly at me how good it was at the top.
 They were correct!
-Suddenly the path emerged on the crater rim, another few steps and I would have plunged in tp the crater itself.
+Suddenly the path emerged on the crater rim, another few steps and I would have plunged in to the crater itself.
 As I said before it is not a place for vertigo sufferers.

 However it is without doubt one of the most awe inspiring places/situations I have ever been in.
 Behind me the vast forests and deserts of Oregon stretched forever, to my left a short, very exposed, curving ridge led to the high point of Mount St Helens only 100 yards away.
 However it was looking north that was memorable.
 The crater itself has been blasted completely away.
 I imagined a full circle but this is not the case.
 The rim soon drops in to a shambles of rock and volcanic remains.
 At its centre some smoke made its way out of the rock bed but not as much as I had been led to believe.
 The far side of the crater had completely collapsed.

 After 15 minutes on the summit rim I headed down the same route, there really seemed no alternative.
 I passed a few people still climbing but they all looked competent.
 It was noticeable how better equipped and prepared these climbers were to those that maybe climb one of our highest mountains such as Snowdon.
 Having said that I was in the woods near the car park when this lad appeared and asked how long he thought the climb would take.
-I said it took well over 3 hours and he just looked at me and said’oh well I better run.’
+I said it took well over 3 hours and he just looked at me and said ‘oh well I better run.’
 To be fair he looked fit but I do wonder if he is still up there.

 I did descend quickly and my round trip took 6 hours.
 An experience never to be forgotten.